Tuesday, 15 July 2014

 As we sat at our ease, we saw a woman wearing a pack, emerging from a house across the road and setting off down the highway in the general direction of Compostela (we assumed she was walking the Way of Tours).
 She was the only walker we had seen since Gramat, almost three weeks ago.

 One by one the big trucks rolled away, and we did the same, feeling much better than when we had arrived.
-We went up the highway a bit and turned off on the D109.
-It was a modest little road lined with various hedges, walls and copses that softened the flat acres of cropland behind.
+We went up the highway a bit and turned off on the D109, a modest little road lined by various hedges, walls and copses.
+Behind them stretched flat acres of cropland.

 There were scattered houses, some with vegetable gardens that I looked at with envy.
 The road dipped under the TGV line and then followed along beside the local railway until we reached the autoroute (the A10), where there were gigantic new works in progress.